 Fire Weather Watch from FRI 12:00 PM CDT until FRI 7:00 PM CDT

-Fire Weather Watch from FRI 12:00 PM CDT until FRI 7:00 PM CDTNew

 Issued by National Weather Service – Minneapolis, MN